Cc618/Advent-Of-Code-2020/README.md

 ```

 ### Interpreted languages
-Interpreted / JIT compiled languages such as Julia needs only one command :
+Interpreted / JIT compiled languages such as Julia need only one command :

 ```sh
 cat 1.input | julia 1.jl